Corporate & Institutional Company

 As its customers' "Trusted Global Partner," Mizuho offers a full lineup of financial solutions

-The Corporate & Institutional Company was formed and commenced operations following the combination of the Corporate Banking Unit (Large Corporations) and the Financial Institutions & Public Sector Business Unit.
-This Company is in charge of providing services to large corporations, financial institutions, and public–sector entities in Japan.
+The Corporate & Institutional Company is in charge of providing services to large corporations, financial institutions and public–sector entities in Japan.

 In the large corporate customer market, based on its strong and long–standing relationships with large corporate customers in Japan, the Company offers a full lineup of financial solutions that combine its specialized functions in banking, trust banking and securities to meet customer needs for fund–raising and fund–management as well as for formulation of corporate management and financial strategies.

-In the financial institutions market, requirements of customers for formulation of capital policies and the sophistication of asset management are rising, and the Company offers optimal solutions to meet their needs based on collaboration among group companies.
+In the financial institutions market, requirements of customers for formulation of capital policies and the sophistication of asset management are rising, and it offers optimal solutions to meet their needs based on collaboration among group companies.

-For public sector entities, the Company provides comprehensive financial services including supporting for fund–raising through underwriting public bonds and performing services as a designated financial institution.
+For public–sector entities, the Company provides comprehensive financial services including support for fund–raising through underwriting public bonds and performing services as a designated financial institution.

-Also, as one of the important issues in the Japanese economy is revitalizing regional economies, the Company is working to transform agriculture, forestry, and fisheries industries into growth sectors and is actively introducing PPP and PFI arrangements* to facilitate financing of airport and public facilities projects.
+Also, as one of the important issues in the Japanese economy is revitalizing regional economies, it is working to transform agriculture, forestry and fisheries industries into growth sectors and is actively introducing PPP and PFI arrangements* to facilitate financing of airport and public facilities projects.

-- *PPP, or Public Private Partnership, is s scheme that enables collaboration between the public and private sectors in projects that offer public services.
-PFI, or Private Finance Initiative, is a typical form of PPP under which private–sector funds and knowhow are used in the maintenance and operation of public facilities and the private–sector participants in PFI projects take the initiative in supplying public services.
+- *PPP, or Public Private Partnership, is a scheme that enables collaboration between the public and private sectors in projects that offer public services.
+PFI, or Private Finance Initiative, is a typical form of PPP under which private–sector funds and know–how are used in the maintenance and operation of public facilities and the private–sector participants in PFI projects take the initiative in supplying public services.

-- Composition of Net Business Profit in Fiscal 2015*
+- Structure of Net Business Profits in the Interim Period of Fiscal 2016

 - *Rounded figures, managerial accounting